cstp55/nginx-windows-CI-setup/README.md

 2. Download php  https://windows.php.net/download#php-8.3
 3. Now extract in any drive wherever  you want to setup your project like D:/php, D:/nginx
-4. We will setup the any php framework
-5. First I will setup for your example codeigniter
+5. First I will setup codeigniter framework
-6. Download composer  if you want to download any repository using composer
+6. Download composer  if you want to download any repository using composer or download that framework from github.com
+7. For now i have download the codeigniter 4.4.5 form github.
-7. Change in nginx.conf
+8. Change in nginx.conf or replace the nginx conf file form the this repository.

-virtual host
+create virtual host

-1. Nginx- conf ->
+1. Nginx- conf -> replaced>
-2. Make server conf file like dashboard.conf
+2. Make server conf file like example.conf
-3. Etc/host
-127.0.0.1 localhost.example.com C:\Windows\System32\Drivers\etc
+3. add the same virtual host in the following file Etc/host example           127.0.0.1 localhost.example.com

+   how you can add this host? follow the steps give below This is file path of the host file  C:\Windows\System32\Drivers\etc.
   1. Open Notepad as an administrator:
-1. Type Notepad in the Windows search field
+  2. Type Notepad in the Windows search field
-2. Right-click Notepad in the search results
+  3. Right-click Notepad in the search results
-3. Select Run as administrator
+  4. Select Run as administrator
-2. Open the hosts file:
+  5. Open the hosts file:
-1. Select File
+  6. Select File
-2. Select Open
+  7. Select Open
-3. Navigate to C:\Windows\System32\Drivers\etc
+  8. Navigate to C:\Windows\System32\Drivers\etc
-4. Select All Files
+  9. Select All Files
-5. Select the hosts file
+  10. Select the hosts file
-6. Click Open
+  11. Click Open
-7. Make the desired changes:
+  12. Make the desired changes:
-8. Add a new IP address followed by a space and domain name to the bottom of the file
-9. Use the syntax [ip-address] [hostname-or-domain-name]
+  13. Add a new IP address followed by a space and domain name to the bottom of the file 14.Use the syntax [ip-address] [hostname-or-domain-name]
-10. Use the # symbol to include comments

-8. Batch->start.bat->batch   stop server, restart, start
+8. Now accordding folder structure add the batch file under nginx folder Batch->start.bat->batch   stop server, restart, start

+checkout the folder structure image